 - any external helpers are named by their protocol (e.g., use hg to allow the git-remote-hg helper)

 user-manual and gitcore- tutorial(7).

 A Git project normally consists of a working directory with a ".git" subdirectory at the top level.
 The .git

-directory contains, among other things, a compressed object database representing the complete history of the
+directory contains, among other things, object database representing the complete history of the

 project, an "index" file which links that history to the current contents of the working tree, and named pointers

 into that history such as tags and branch heads.

 The object database contains objects : blobs, which hold file data; trees, which point to blobs